plugo14/plugo14/README.md

 - Engineering and innovative problem-solving
 - Programming and exploring new technologies
-- Outdoor photography: capturing the beauty of nature
+- Landscape photography: capturing the beauty of nature
 - Sports
 - Arts